Day 2 – CDAC Public Forum combined with fome Symposium

 09:45 Keynote address: Information in Crisis

-This opening session will shape our understanding of what ‘information in crisis’ means in 2025, why this is the focus for our day and brings together the two communities of humanitarian and media development organizations for the 2025 CDAC FOME Public Forum.
-Churchill, Sarah and Tammam will bring life to this discussion through their understanding of the importance of information with integrity in a world of complex crises, often with little hope for political resolution.
+This opening session will shape our understanding of what ‘information in crisis’ means in 2025, why this is the focus for our day and brings together the two communities of humanitarian and media development organizations for the 2025 CDAC and fome Public Forum.
+Churchill and Tammam will bring life to this discussion through their understanding of the importance of information with integrity in a world of complex crises, often with little hope for political resolution.
 Edith Kimani will moderate this discussion with her own understanding of crisis as well as what a crisis of information itself, actually means.

 Speakers: